Once you start learning how to get tax relief from your Arizona property taxes, you may wonder if you can get it for

 I was shocked when I moved to Arizona more than a decade ago and realized that renters are charged property tax.
 It didn’t seem fair, but the law in Arizona does allow this.
 Basically, the property owner is allowed to pass their tax bill down to their renter.
 This is paid as a percentage of the rental fee, and it is tacked onto the monthly rental payment.

 If you live in an apartment community that is assessed property tax, there’s a good chance that you’re paying property tax each time you pay your rent.
 That money adds up over the year, and the Arizona Property Tax Refund Credit allows you to file for a refund.

 Think of this as allowing the state to pick up the tab on your property taxes.
 It doesn’t seem fair that you should pay those taxes, since you’re not the owner of the property.
 There is no way to get out of paying the tax each time that you pay rent, but this tax credit gives you the opportunity to accept state money as compensation.

 You don’t have to actually file individual federal and state income taxes to get this refund, but there are special forms that you must file with the State of Arizona at tax time.
 Yes, it’s as simple as filling out two special forms and it will cost you no more than the cost of a postage stamp.

 The amount of money that you receive will depend on your income and other factors.
-To give you a general idea of what is possible with this tax credit, I will say that I received over $3,200 over a period of seven years.
-My lowest payment was about $170, and my highest payment was over $500.
+To give you a general idea of what is possible with this tax credit, I will say that I received $3,465 over a period of eight years of filing.
+My lowest payment was about $170, and my highest payment was over $500 for most years.